Pixelators4014/Pixelators4014.github.io/content/blog/2024_5_25_orin_coprocessor/index.md

     }
 ```

+### Logging crate

+While we were at it, we also used the [log crate](https://crates.io/crates/log) to log messages
+and developed a custom logger that logs in a ros2 supported manner.
+This was useful for debugging and logging errors.

+## Packaging

+We used Docker to package our code, you can find our docker file here: https://github.com/Pixelators4014/pixelization_rs/blob/master/Dockerfile.
+To run all the nodes simultaneously, we used a launch file, which we published here: https://github.com/Pixelators4014/pixelization_rs/blob/master/launch/run.launch.py.
+The launch file is a python file that configures and launches all the nodes.

 ## Integration with the Main Robot Code

 The C++ STL sucks at doing basically everything, so naturally creating a UDP socket was a pain.